nathanchao/CSCD25-Project/index.md

 ![Post scores](Pictures/post%20scores.png)

 I immediately noticed that in almost all subreddits, the median score for posts that swear is higher than that of posts that don't swear.
-Out of the sampled subreddits, the average ratio of scores of posts that swear to scores of posts that don't swear is: 5.408527796272671 and the median ratio is 1.9496527777777777.
+Out of the sampled subreddits, the average ratio of scores of posts that swear to scores of posts that don't swear is: 5.408527796272671 to 1 and the median ratio is 1.9496527777777777 to 1.

 From here, I tried to investigate a related question, which is my main research question: in which types of communities swearing is most/least favored in (based on the score of posts)?
 After trying two different approaches, I was unable to answer this question.